 Harbour towns are apparently very popular places to visit in Cornwall, which can also make them some of the busiest!
 So, which harbour towns should you visit in Cornwall if you want to avoid the crowds whilst still enjoying stunning scenery and the most picturesque of places?
 Find out in this blog post!

-Here's a list of our top five quieter harbour towns you should visit in Cornwall, how to get there and what you need to know!
+Here's a list of our top five harbour towns to visit in Cornwall without crowds, how to get there and what you need to know!

 I admit Boscastle might not be the quietest of all harbour towns in Cornwall, but it is one of the most impressive!
 With it's weathered harbour wall set in a steep ravine on the rugged north coast, it's the perfect place for walking and exploring.
 It's remote, picturesque and also home to The Witchcraft Museum!